 The main purpose of licensing is to promote these objectives:

 - Public safety

 - Protection of children from harm

-Please see our page on on-licence support.
+Please see our page on Age Restricted Sales for further guidance.

 You can find more information relating to alcohol licensing from the Home Office.